fa-ti-ha/test-brocc0li/README.md

 ## Solution of Numerical Integrations

+---

 ### Simpson's One-Third Rule
+---
 #### Theory
+---

 Simpson’s 1/3 Rule is a numerical integration method used to approximate the definite integral of a function when an exact analytical solution is difficult or impossible to obtain.
 It provides higher accuracy than the Trapezoidal Rule by approximating the integrand using parabolic arcs instead of straight lines.

 #### Basic Idea

-In Simpson’s 1/3 Rule, the interval [a, b] is divided into an even number of equal sub-intervals of width:
+In Simpson’s 1/3 Rule,
+the interval [a, b] is divided into an even number of equal sub-intervals of width:

-h = (b − a) / n, where n is even
+h = (b − a) / n, where n is even a is the lower limit and b is the upper limit.

 The function values at these equally spaced points are used to construct quadratic polynomials over pairs of intervals.
 The area under each parabola is then calculated to approximate the total area under the curve.